AleSZanello/dicto/README.md

 Performs a lookup for the provided word and returns a DictoResponse.

 5. **DictoResponse:**
-A simple response class containing isValid (bool) and locale (String).
+A simple response type of string containing the locale if is a valid word or null if the word was not found on any locale initialized on the DB